 Shouldn't everyone get their land back?
 Of course the Slavs would have nowhere to go then.
 We Finns did not sell our land, it was taken by force.
 According to International Law, since Russia Attacked Finland, Karelia is technically occupied Finnish territory and must be returned.
 That land was taken, not once but twice between 1939 and 1944.

 Is there a comparison between Finns and Jews?
 In some ways.
 The brilliant Israeli scientists made the desert bloom, and now the ones who sold them land want it back!
 Then, when attacked by neighbors, they expanded.
 Only Jews have to leave land they have purchased or settled because it is called "occupation."
 The area has been the home of Jews for thousands of years, and there is no reason to believe they do not belong there, like the Finns belong in their ancestral lands.
 Like the Israelis, the Finns almost always end up victorious against their main enemy through history - Russia.
 They are both blessed with knowledge of warfare tactics that offset the uneven numbers.
-Traditionally Russians just took and killed everyone or sent them off to Siberia as slaves - then Russifies the population.
+Traditionally Russians just took and killed everyone or sent them off to Siberia as slaves - then Russified the population.
 This is genocide.
 They also turned the Eastern Finns to the Orthodox Religion, to drive them away from their brothers and into the Russian fold.
 It seemed to work.
 Russians want desperately to join the world economic system, or they cannot move forward.
 First they should make good and give back the land, not just to the Finns but all the small defenseless countries they preyed upon especially at a time when everyone was in crisis.
-To justify these annexations, the Russians now resort to changing history, or omitting it altogether.
+To justify these annexations, the Russians now resort to changing history, like that of Viipuri, or omitting it altogether.
 Russia's land grabs.
 The Arabs never forgive the Israelis, and they never really move forward either.
 Finns know how to forgive the Russians, and therefore they have moved forward and became one of the most prosperous countries in the world.
-The Bible teaches forgiveness; the Koran teaches the opposite as we have seen with the various Muhammad artists and the resulting killings and riots.
-We have here two polar opposite philosophies trying to coexist.
-Then Russians must restore their integrity and trust, which takes a long time to establish.
-After that, they must prove themselves trustworthy.

 The Return of Karelia